Grimm's vs Ocamora Rainbow Stacker

 Grimm's is probably the most commonly known for their large rainbow stacker.
 They offer the large rainbow in 4 different colors: original, pastel, monochrome and natural.
 Whereas Ocamora's 9 piece rainbow is offered in 8 colors, one of which is the natural variation.

 The shape.
 Although they are both rainbows, Ocamora is wider both in the angle of the arch and the thickness.
-The individual arches in Ocamora are more consistent and even throughout the arche and rainbow itself.
+The individual arches in Ocamora are more consistent and even throughout the arch and rainbow itself.
 The Grimm's rainbow appear to have more depth due to the amount of standing around the edges.
+Depending on your rainbow, some Grimm's rainbows only stack properly in one direction.

 The finish.
-Both rainbows are stained and appear matte dispite being treated with natural oils.
+Both rainbows are stained and appear matte despite being treated with natural oils.

 The colors.
 Both brands offer a beautiful selection of colors.
 Depending on the piece, Ocamora's color can appear more vibrant.